eugenetangkj/mdnotes/README.md

 # MdNotes
-Ever found yourself writing many markdown documents and want to easily reference them across projects (remembering Markdown syntax could be difficult 🥲 ) ?
+Ever found yourself writing many markdown documents and want to easily reference them across projects (since remembering Markdown syntax could be difficult... 🥲 ) ?
 Well, MdNotes is perfect for you.
 MdNotes is a desktop web application that stores your markdown notes and documents on a cloud server, allowing you to easily cross-reference whenever required.
 All you need is a desktop and Internet connection!

+You can use MdNotes [here](https://mdnotes-docs.netlify.app/) and access the Figma mockup [here](https://www.figma.com/file/V9vrHPMETXE0PbabuL5yrH/MdNotes?type=design&node-id=0%3A1&mode=design&t=1OgJ6dhfwajpH3K2-1).

 ### Tech Stack
 MdNotes is built using ReactJS for the front-end and Firebase Authentication/Firestore for the backend.
+It is hosted using Netifly.
 It uses the following dependencies:

 | Dependencies                                                               | Purpose                                              | Command                                   |
 |----------------------------------------------------------------------------|------------------------------------------------------|-------------------------------------------|